sonnenbe-dot/GBAS-GUI/README.md

 Furthermore in order to run the pipeline the user needs to install Python (>3.10) and Java.
 All other dependencies are downloaded through the installation process.

 <h2 align="center">Bin</h2>
 The bin folder contains all the necessary external executables in order to run the GBAS-GUI pipeline.
 This folder must be in the same location as the starting point of the GUI application in order to be recognized.
-The bin folder will contain the executables for Trimmomatic (REF) and Usearch (REF).
+The bin folder will contain the executables for Trimmomatic (Bolger et al. 2014) and Usearch (Edger et al. 2015).
 The first part of the pipeline calls upon these executables; therefore, they are necessary for the pipeline to proceed.
 Below is a graphical view of the bin folder structure.
 <br><br>
 The bin can be either downloaded through the command as described above.